-Tigh-na-Creagan is a modern cottage located on the Ardnamurchan Peninsula within extensive secluded private garden grounds.
-A stunning location offering luxury self catering and flexible accommodation for 8 persons in 4 double or twin rooms.
+Substantially refurbished Spring 2015, a modern cottage located on the Ardnamurchan Peninsula within extensive secluded private garden grounds.
+A stunning waterfront location offering luxury flexible self catering accommodation for 8 persons in 4 king or twin sized rooms.
 Enjoy comfort and privacy in this spacious accommodation.
 30 miles from Fort William, a great base for family and friends to visit Scotland's historic and characterful Highlands and also the stunning Hebridean Islands.
 A short walk will take you to the local Salen Hotel where you can enjoy local hospitality with restaurant and bar facilities.
-Families and dogs are welcome.
+Families and dogs are very welcome.

-Oil fired heating, log fire with wood provided, sky package, broadband, wi-fi, laptop, outdoor bbq, teak garden furniture, 4 adult mountain bikes, and garage available for storage.
+Oil fired heating, log fire with wood provided, sky tv package, broadband, wi-fi, laptop, gas bbq, teak garden furniture, 4 adult mountain bikes, and garage available for storage.

 Enjoy Scotland's rocky coastline or its beautiful silver sands all located within easy reach on the peninsula.
-A ferry trip will take you over to Tobermory on Mull - or further a field.
+A ferry trip will take you over to Mull, the small isles - or further a field.